Joncarre/Blockchain/Auction/readme.md

 # Example of execution

 The tests are performed with Remix, the Ethereum IDE.
-Remix allows us to run tests locally and connect to external networks, such as the Ropsten testnet.
+WordLink.apply(text, 'ipsum', 'http://example.com'); allows us to run tests locally and connect to external networks, such as the Ropsten testnet.
 In addition, it provides us with ten addresses with 100 Ethers each.
 Below we show an example of the execution of the smart contract and how the contract works once deployed.

 First, we start by looking at the addresses.
 Let's take the first one as the address of the entity deploying the contract.